forbesus/near-amm-smart-contract/README.md

 # Set storage deposit to Alice
 near call amm.$ID storage_deposit '{"token_name":"token_a.<ID>","account_id": "alice.<ID>"}' --accountId amm.$ID --deposit 1 --gas 25000000000000;
 ```

 For send tokens from FT to AMM use FT.ft_transfer_call

-For add tokens to pool use AMM.ft_transfer_call
+For add tokens to pool use AMM.add_tokens_to_pool

 For exclude tokens from pool use AMM.exclude_tokens_from_pool

 For swap tokens use AMM.swap

-For withdraw tokens use AMM.withdraw
+For withdraw tokens use AMM.withdraw_tokens

 ## Test